forcedotcom/SFDX-Data-Move-Utility/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
 name: Ask a Question
 about: 'Ask question or any help needed for SFDMU Plugin '
-title: "[QUESTION] - Make sure to replace this placeholder text with a specific title for the issue!"
+title: '[QUESTION] - Replace this placeholder with a specific title for the issue.
+  Do not delete "[QUESTION]" .'
 labels: help-wanted
 assignees: hknokh